Sakshi07-M/Devops-Python-ToDo-App/README.md

     ```bash
     minikube start
     ```
-  - Run below command to check if kubectl is up
+  - Run below command to check if minikube is up
     ```bash
-    kubectl get nodes
+    minikube status
     ```

 3. **Install ArgoCD on minikube:**